Logotipo de HL

 2012

-Police arrested Hadden in June 2012 after a former patient told police that Dr. Hadden sexually assaulted her during a gynecological exam.
-Instead of suspending him, Columbia University hand-delivered a letter to Dr. Hadden authorizing him to continue practicing medicine.
-Columbia also quickly hired an attorney to represent Dr. Hadden.
+Police arrested Hadden in June 2012 after a former patient told police that he sexually assaulted her during a gynecological exam.
+Instead of suspending him, Columbia University hand-delivered a letter to the former Dr. Hadden authorizing him to continue practicing medicine.
+Columbia also quickly hired an attorney to represent him.

 He practiced medicine for five weeks after his initial arrest and release.
 Eight women have since come forward stating they were abused during this period.
 There may be more.